-After the war B. B. Paddock passed the bar exam.
-He moved to Fort Worth in 1872 and joined a law firm.
+Paddock moved to Fort Worth in 1872 and joined a law firm.
 But he soon made the growth of the frontier city—not the practice of law—his life’s work.
 “I am the wealthiest man in Texas,” Paddock once said.
 “I have all the money that I want, and the glory of Fort Worth and west Texas is also mine because I am a citizen of both.”
 Ad is from the 1877 city directory.

 Fort Worth offered, he wrote, the best of both worlds: “the legally constituted society of the east and the free and untrammeled life of the west.”